Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-email-notifications/_index.nb.md

 ---
 title: Send email notifications
 linktitle: Send email notifications
-description: Endpoint for sending an email to one or more recipient with known contact details.
+description: Endpoint for sending an email notification to one or more recipient.
 weight: 50
 toc: true
 ---